Place content here. This is a site-wide alert banner.

 - Ensure compliance with state and federal employment laws; process CHRO, EEOC and FLSA complaints.

-- Conduct due dilligence with regard to departmental restructuring and reviewing requests for layoffs.
+- Conduct due diligence with regard to departmental restructuring and reviewing requests for layoffs.

 - Make referrals to Benefits specialists (retirement and health and welfare) as needed.

 Fosters effective methods of goal setting, communication and empowerment.
-Your HR Generalist:
+Your HRG:

 - Acts as liaison for skills training and career development.